CodysNintendoNetwork/My-Userstyles/README.md

 3. Click the "Install Style" button.
 4. Thats it nothing else needs to be done you can return to those pages to update them or check for updates from within the extension if the creator updated them.

-# My Styles on Userstyles.org
+# Install my styles on Userstyles.org
 * ~~[Dark Miiverse](https://userstyles.org/styles/110066/dark-miiverse)~~ **Discontinued**
 * ~~[Dark Miiverse with Options](https://userstyles.org/styles/106650/dark-miiverse-with-options)~~ **Discontinued**
 * [Dark Nintendo Account](https://userstyles.org/styles/139346/dark-nintendo-account)